yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 # DDS Function Generator with AD9833 module #

 Doing some work on Audio Amplifiers and Light Organs in 2016 I needed a simple **Function Generator** to generate sinus signals in the range of 10Hz to about 30kHz but didn't call such device my own.
-So in order to have some fun, putting together a simple one was the only option.
+So in order to have some fun, putting together a simple one by myself was the only option.

 I ended up with a device able to generate 6Vpp sinus/triangle signals up to 500kHz and 5V TTL signals up to 5MHz.
 Switching waveform, output level and frequency is done with 2 front panel knobs: a pushbutton switch and a simple rotary encoder with push switch.